danscan/danscan.xyz/src/content/blog/what-is-passes.md

 ### Upcoming high-level SDK

-Passes is a simple and powerful API, and it's not at all prescriptive of what you can and cannot build with it.
+The Passes API is simple, powerful, and not at all prescriptive of what you can and cannot build with it.

 This is intentional, but it can make it hard to wrap your head around it and what you can do with it.